Jeejeejeelis/ballTracking/README.md

 ## Notes
 1. GrayFrame can detect some of the balls that my mask cannot.
 However it is quite useles, currently.
 Maybe if i get a range of where the ball should be then grayframe could only search a smaller area.
 GrayFrame could adopt findApproximateCircle aswell then.
+2. Mask filtering is a little off currently.
+It needs a wider range of values.

 ## Next Steps